Georgi57/Mjolner_final_robotex_2012/README.md

 videoprocessing.py - videoprocessing module, which includes second robot videoprocessing also.

 ALGORITHM

-Essential files of the algorithm:
+Essential files of the algorithm: main.py, robot_com.py, videoprocessing.py, thresholdvalues.txt.

-main.py - AI

-robot_com.py - low level commands

-videoprocessing.py - videoprocessing of camera picture

-thresholdvalues.txt - last save values of the thresholds.
+Run the algorithm by running main.py.
+Algorithm consists of an infinite loop, which includes robot sensors checking, camera image processing and action decision.

 DESCRIPTION OF ADDITIONAL FILES